chriskiehl/Data-Oriented-Programming-In-Java-Book/README.md

 */
 ```

-Sometimes, separate listings in the book will be combined into one example in the code.
+Sometimes, separate listings in the book will be combined into one example in a single class.

 ```
 /**